The People’s Republic of China has not acceded to the Mine Ban Treaty.

 Production, transfer, and use

-In 1996, China announced a formal moratorium on the export of any mines that do not comply with Amended Protocol II.
-In practice, China is not known to have exported any type of antipersonnel mine in that time.
-Recently manufactured, Chinese-made, remotely-delivered Type-84 antivehicle mines were used in Libya in 2011 and in Syria in April 2014.
+In 1996, China announced a formal moratorium on the export of any mines that do not comply with CCW Amended Protocol II.
+In practice, China is not known to have exported any type of antipersonnel mine during that time.
+Recently manufactured Chinese-made, remotely-delivered Type-84 antivehicle mines were used in Libya in 2011 and in Syria in April 2014.

 Stockpiling and destruction

-In June 2014, China informed Landmine Monitor that it stockpiles five million antipersonnel mines, a great reduction from the 110 million previously cited by the Monitor.
-Chinese officials have often disputed that estimate, but it wasn’t until a meeting with Landmine Monitor in June 2014 that Chinese representatives clarified for the record that the stockpile is less than five million antipersonnel mines.
+In June 2014, China informed the Monitor that it stockpiles five million antipersonnel mines–a huge reduction from the 110 million previously cited by the Monitor.
+Chinese officials have often disputed that estimate, but it wasn’t until a meeting with Landmine Monitor in June 2014 that Chinese representatives clarified for the record that the stockpile consists of less than five million antipersonnel mines.
 In a statement to the Third Review Conference, China said it has destroyed “several hundred thousand old and dysfunctional” antipersonnel mines “over the last two decades,” and said “only a very limited number of [CCW] protocol compliant [antipersonnel mines] were kept for defense purpose [sic].”